Industries & Practices

 Loan denial appeal

 Represented a nonprofit corporation that applied for a U.S. Department of Agriculture Rural Development Agency loan critical to its acquisition of the facilities and operations of a financially struggling county hospital.
 The agency denied the loan, and the nonprofit appealed that decision with the USDA’s National Appeals Division.
-The administrative judge decided favorably for our client, citing 39 separate findings of fact and four erroneous reasons for denying the loan.
+The administrative judge decided favorably for our client, citing 39 separate findings of fact and

 Dismantling of a $42 million jury verdict